panoply/vscode-liquid/readme.md

 ### Liquid Languages Support

-If you are using or have installed [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) extension then it is recommended that you either uninstall or disable it.
+If you are using or have installed the [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) extension then it is recommended that you either uninstall or disable it.
 Liquid Languages Support is not maintained and the grammars are mostly obsolete.
 Using it along side this extension and Shopify Liquid is problematic.
+Boycott it.

 ### Shopify Liquid

-If you are using or have installed [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose or alternate between the Shopify Liquid extension and this extension.
+If you are using or have installed [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose (or alternate) between the Shopify Liquid extension and this extension.
 The Shopify Liquid extension is for Shopify projects (specifically themes) and provide a couple of features which this extension does not (yet) support.

-Shopify Liquid does not support windows and the language server implementation it employs is rather resource heavy and exhaustive to your machine.
-Though the extra features it provides help in some cases, they are specific to Shopify themes and to much use outside of that.
+However, Shopify Liquid does not support Windows and the language server implementation it employs is rather resource heavy and exhaustive on your machine.
+Though the extra features it provides help in some cases, they are specific to Shopify themes and not much use outside of that.

-_The capabilities to be made available in the future release (Liquify) will support all current features of the Shopify Liquid extension._
+_The capabilities available in the future release (Liquify) will support all current features of the Shopify Liquid extension._

 # Releases